wpendl99/.github/profile/README.md

 ![cover](https://github.com/webprogramming260/.github/blob/main/profile/webprogrammingcover.jpg?raw=true)

 Welcome to Web Programming 260.
+By the end of this instruction you will:

+- Understand how the internet works at a high level
+- Master the basics of front end web application development
+- Master the basics of web application services
+- Be familiar with fundamental web application technologies
+- Have created your own full stack web application

 The course hosts all the repositories for the instruction and assignments.
 This includes interacting with [CodePen](https://codepen.io) assignments, building a demonstration application, and creating and hosting your own start up web application.

 - [Instruction](https://github.com/webprogramming260/.github/blob/main/profile/instructionTopics.md#readme)
 - [Simon: Demonstration web application](https://github.com/webprogramming260/.github/blob/main/profile/essentials/simon/simon.md)